Find your IRS Tax Letter below.

 Letter 3217C: The IRS has accepted your oral or written request to pay what you owe in installments.
 This letter contains a specific dollar amount for you to pay each month, along with the payment’s due date.
 It also provides the address that you should mail your payment to.
 If you qualify, you can apply for the Low Income Fee Reduction.
 Information on this fee reduction is found on your notice.

 LT39/Letter 3228: This is a reminder notice that you owe overdue tax to the IRS.
 If you are already working with the IRS to resolve this issue, you do not need to take any further action.
-If not, please contact the IRS to pay your balance in full or arrange an installment agreement.
+If not, please contact the IRS to pay your balance in full or call Landmark Tax Group to arrange an installment agreement.

 Letter 5747C: The IRS needs more information to verify your identity in order to process your tax return accurately.
 Call the IRS Taxpayer Assistance Center toll-free line at 844-545-5640 within 30 days from the date of the letter to schedule an appointment to visit your local TAC.
 You must bring the information and identity documents listed on your letter to your appointment.
 If you did not file a tax return, call the toll-free IRS Identity Verification telephone number at 800-830-5084 between 7 a.m. and 7 p.m., local time, to tell the IRS you did not file a tax return.